Free base

 In chemistry, a free base (freebase, free-base) is a term for the neutral form of an amine or other Lewis base.
 The term is used in the pharmaceutical industry in contrast to salt-based formulations like hydrochlorides.
-The amine is often an alkaloid, such as nicotine, cocaine, morphine, and ephedrine, or derivatives thereof.
+The amine is often an alkaloid, such as nicotine, morphine, and cocaine, or derivatives thereof.

 Colloquially, "free-basing" also means the treatment of salts or other formulations to convert them into the free base form, especially for recreational drugs.

 Properties

 Some alkaloids are more stable as ionic salts than as free base.
 The salts usually exhibit greater water solubility.
 Common counterions include chloride, bromide, sulfate, phosphate, nitrate, acetate, oxalate, citrate, and tartrate.
 Amine salts formed from the acid–base reaction with hydrochloric acid are known as hydrochlorides.
 For example, compare the free base hydroxylamine (NH_{2}OH) with the salt hydroxylamine hydrochloride (NH_{3}OH^{+} Cl^{−}).

 Freebasing

-Cocaine hydrochloride ("powder cocaine") cannot be smoked; it decomposes at the high temperatures produced by smoking.
-Free base cocaine, on the other hand, has a melting point of 98°C and is volatile at temperatures above 90°C, and is therefore actively smokable.
+Cocaine hydrochloride ("powder cocaine") cannot be vaporized ("smoked"); it decomposes at high temperatures.
+Freebase cocaine (crack cocaine), on the other hand, has a melting point of 98°C and is volatile at temperatures above 90°C, and can be vaporized and inhaled.

 After inhalation the alkaloid is absorbed into the blood stream and rapidly transported throughout the body.
 However, since blood is buffered with carbonate at physiological pH (near 7.4), free-base amines will be rapidly converted back into their acid form.
-In fact, 94.19% of cocaine will exist as the acid form under equilibrium at pH=7.4, calculated using the Henderson–Hasselbalch equation assuming a pKa of 8.61.
+In fact, 94.19% of cocaine will exist as the acid form under equilibrium at pH 7.4, calculated using the Henderson–Hasselbalch equation assuming a pKa of 8.61.

 A small portion (5.81%) of cocaine will remain as free-base and pass through the blood-brain barrier; according to Le Chatelier's principle the acid form of cocaine will be continually converted to free-base as the base form is continually removed across the blood-brain barrier.
 Extraction kits for converting the hydrochloride to the base are commercially available.